dovydasgulbinas/dovydasgulbinas.github.io/articles/2018-07-07-creating-a-production-ready-django-app-pt2.md

----
-layout: post
-comments: true
-title: "Creating A Production Ready Django App, pt.
-2"
+Creating A Production Ready Django App, pt.
+2
-date: 2018-07-07
-date_updated:
-categories:
-  - django
-  - python
-  - devops
-  - skeleton
----

 # Intro

-Before reading this, please make sure you are familiar with concepts and ideas covered in the pt.1 of this [post][1].
+Before reading this, please make sure you are familiar with concepts and ideas covered in the pt.1 of this [post](https://dovydas.xyz/django/python/devops/skeleton/2018/06/27/creating-a-production-ready-django-app-pt1.html).
 This post will be short and will simply create an additional file that will help us out with deployment task automation.
-The code for this project will be available at this [git repository][2] make sure you checkout to git branch pt2!
+The code for this project will be available at this [git repository](https://github.com/dovydasgulbinas/blog-django-skeleton) make sure you checkout to git branch pt2!
 Also if you are not lazy 😉 I highly encourage you to do all the steps in this tutorial manually.